Maxwe11y/gaslightingLLM/README.md

 >
 >## Dataset
-The dataset [GasConv & SafeConv](https://github.com/Maxwe11y/gaslightingLLM/blob/master/attacks/data/) are publicly available, with 2,000 gaslighting conversations and corresponding safe conversations.
+The dataset [GasConv & SafeConv](https://github.com/Maxwe11y/gaslightingLLM/blob/master/alignment/data/) are publicly available, with 2,000 gaslighting conversations and corresponding safe conversations.

 ## Requirements and Installation
 * PyTorch >= 2.3.1
 * Python version >= 3.10
 * Transformers >= 4.41.2
-* You may use the folowing instruction to intall the requirements(in the llm directory or the attacks directory).
+* You may use the folowing instruction to intall the requirements(in the llm directory or the alignment directory).
 ```bash
 pip install -r requirements.txt
 ```